by Sasha Alyson

 “Overall system-level efficiency remains poor and either stagnated or deteriorated over time….
 Available data on learning outcomes is inconclusive on whether learning has improved for the period under review.”

 They’re happy to plan.
-They’ve been doing it for 18 years, and earning fat salaries from it.
-They don’t want to know if it does any good.
+They’ve been doing it for 20 years, and earning fat salaries from it.
+GPE says it has “mobilized” $11 billion.
+But they don’t want to know if it has done any good.

 GPE has been around since 2002.
 If it truly wanted data-based evidence of its impact, it would have some by now.
 Clearly it prefers to churn the money as everyone drafts more plans.